bubaley/fastapi-mason/docs/viewsets/actions.md

 # Actions

+> **Important:** Always add custom routes to your ViewSets using the `@action` decorator.
+This ensures that you have access to the request context via `self`, and all lifecycle hooks and permission checks are properly handled.
+Defining routes outside of `@action` will break context and hook processing.

 Actions allow you to add custom endpoints to your ViewSets beyond the standard CRUD operations.
 They're perfect for implementing business logic that doesn't fit into the standard create, read, update, delete pattern.

 ## What are Actions?